-JUDICIAL BRANCH COMMISSIONS: The Judicial Branch has six commissions.
+JUDICIAL BRANCH COMMISSIONS: As of June 30, 2006, the Judicial Branch has five commissions.

 Judicial Standards Commission: This seven-member Commission is responsible for the investigation of complaints concerning the qualifications of any justice or judge of the General Court of Justice and may recommend action be taken by the Supreme Court.
 The Commission was created by the General Assembly in 1972 pursuant to a constitutional amendment approved by the voters.